Telmo/dotfiles/README.md

-## There's no place like ~/
+## I miss $HOME Mr Frodo - Samwise Gamgee

-These are my personal [dotfiles][].
-They have been gathered from different places and they fit my workflow.
+These are my personal dotfiles.
+They have been gathered from different places around the internet and they have been tweaked to fit my workflow.

 If you're new to dotfiles, this probably isn't the best starter repository for you.